 It is probably not growing pains if your child looks sick, has pain during the day or during an activity, or has pain that gets worse over time.
 In these cases, your doctor may do more tests.

 Tell your child that you understand it hurts.
 But also tell your child that it is not a serious problem and will go away.

 Try gently massaging the area.

 Use heat.
 To apply heat, put a hot water bottle or a warm cloth on the area.
 Keep a cloth between the warm water bottle and your child's skin.

 Give your child acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) for pain.
 Be safe with medicines.
 Read and follow all instructions on the label.

 Do not give a child two or more pain medicines at the same time unless the doctor told you to.
 Many pain medicines have acetaminophen, which is Tylenol.
 Too much acetaminophen (Tylenol) can be harmful.

-Encourage your child to continue his or her usual activities.
+Encourage your child to continue their usual activities.
 Not doing them will not prevent growing pains.

 Current as of:

 Author: Healthwise Staff Medical Review: John Pope MD - Pediatrics Kathleen Romito MD - Family Medicine Adam Husney MD - Family Medicine

 Medical Review:John Pope MD - Pediatrics & Kathleen Romito MD - Family Medicine & Adam Husney MD - Family Medicine